 Lately, Gerald Casel’s choreographic research complicates and provokes questions surrounding colonialism, collective cultural amnesia, whiteness and privilege, and the tensions between the invisible/perceived/obvious structures of power.
 To this end, Casel has led a community engagement program called Dancing Around Race, activating the community through candid discussions around racial equity.

 The company’s creative process strives for inventing new movements and structures that seek explanations to what humans fear, love and hate.
-GERALDCASELDANCE supports collaboration between dance, music, costume design and technology – mixing performance with recorded and live video projections to enhance the experience of seeing and feeling dance.
+GERALDCASELDANCE supports collaboration between dance, sound design, and emerging technology – mixing performance with recorded and live video projections to enhance the experience of seeing and feeling dance.
 Dedicated to continuing and disseminating the tradition of dance as an art form, the company teaches technique classes to dancers as a daily practice as well as master classes and workshops to diverse communities.
 Because of this the company strives to advance dance as a conduit for communication, expression and personal growth.